Ground beef stew is an easy recipe for hearty warmth and comfort in a bowl. It’s budget friendly and ready to eat in just under an hour.

 That might be more like a family of three or four, if you have teenage boys.
 That’s personal experience speaking.
 I may eat more than your average person.
 Just sayin’.

 Or have a browse at all

 Hamburger stew is great on a budget

 For this stew, you only need one pound of ground beef.
 You can stretch out one pound of ground beef with these inexpensive vegetables.

 Make sure to break up the ground beef as much as possible when you’re cooking it.
 No fair one person getting huge chunks of ground beef and someone else getting only vegetables.
 Am I right?!

 You can add a lot of bulk to your meal just by adding onion, celery, bell pepper and canned tomatoes.
 If you want to stretch the meat even further, you can add about a pound or a pound and a half of cubed potatoes as well.

 When I’m cooking, I find myself using the same seasonings frequently.
 These are my favorites.

 I already have a mild chile Everyday Seasoning Salt Blend.
 I think I will work on another seasoning blend to have handy as well.
 Look for more blends coming soon.

-Reducing the fat content in ground beef
+Reducing the fat content

 I’ve used chuck for this ground beef stew so there will be lower fat content than other ground beef.
 You could use ground chicken or ground turkey instead.